 You may have heard the saying: one person's weed is another person's wildflower.
 Since I began harvesting edible weeds, I've really started looking at them.
 Really seeing them.
 Some are pretty even before they bloom.
 They make lovely ground cover.
 But we've been taught to weed out any that aren't in Better Homes and Gardens.
 Perhaps businessmen called them weeds because they are free.
 They can't make money off of them, so they invented weed killer.
+There are other reasons for weeds like nourishing or repairing the soil.

 I guess I would call weeds unwanted, intrusive pants.
 Most of us call Bermuda grass a weed.
 It's such nuisance!
 But my husband Dan sees it as a desert survivor.
 It needs very little water, and you can't get rid of it.
 It's here to stay!
 The lawn in our neighborhood park is made up mostly of Bermuda grass.
 Dan also dried up some and used it (successfully!) as mulch for our gardens.
 It's all a matter of perspective.